ElliottP-13/csci-432-fa19/README.md

   both in D2L and Gradescope.
 Each problem should be started on a fresh page.
 * Project: Groups will be assigned.
 You will be creating a video presentation of a "modern" algorithm.
 * Exams: We will have three exams in this course.
+Each exam will be 10% of the grade, with the best exam counting an additional 5%.
 * In-class Exercises: At least 10 need to be submitted.
 * Opportunities to earn extra credit by attending colloquia and other events will be announced in class and posted on the course website.
 To earn the